How to apply

-The EASA PPL(A) licence allows you to fly EASA Aeroplanes registered in the EU and non-EASA Aeroplanes registered in the UK that come within the privileges of the licence and the valid ratings included in the licence.
+The EASA PPL(A) licence allows you to fly Annex I aircraft (issued with an EASA Certificate of Airworthiness (C of A)) and Annex II aircraft (holding a UK C of A, or permit to fly aircraft, if permitted by the certificate held, in UK Airspace) that fall within the privileges of the licence and the valid ratings included in the licence.

 All of the documentation listed under You will need to provide must be submitted with the application form(s) before your application can be processed.